tapiad/tapiad.github.io/CS 460/HW1/index.md

 ### Step 2: HTML

 As I first started creating my HTML web-page I noticed that I have forgotten some of the basics.
-I received plenty of help by reading over this website on about[HTML](https://developer.mozilla.org/en-US/docs/Web/HTML).
+I received plenty of help by reading over this website on about [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML).
 Helped me get something on my web-page like a simple header, image, and paragraph.

 ```html
 <!DOCTYPE html>